lit-git/hello-world/README.md

 # hello-world v2
 New description for my GitHub execrise

-New commit from anothe branch
+New commit from another branch